 What it means: Running in 85°F with high humidity is physiologically harder than running in 55°F. The same effort produces a slower pace.
 Pacewright adjusts your targets so you train at the right effort, not the right number on your watch.

 You’re approaching a race.
-Volume is being reduced while maintaining some intensity to keep you sharp.
+Volume is being reduced while your intensity and run days stay where they are, so you keep your sharpness.

 What it means: Tapering is not detraining — it’s strategic fatigue reduction.
 Your fitness doesn’t disappear in 1-2 weeks, but accumulated fatigue does.
-The algorithm progressively reduces volume (80% → 60% → 40% → 20%) while keeping some intensity work to maintain sharpness.
+Your volume comes down substantially over the last week or two while your intensity and your run days stay where they are, so you arrive fresh rather than stale.

 You chose to override the algorithm’s recommendation.
 Pacewright logged it and adjusted accordingly.